stluc/UdacityDataScientistProject/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credit to Stack Overflow for the data and [DavidSalazarv95](https://www.kaggle.com/davidsalazarv95/average-income-worldwide) for the average incomes dataset.
-You can find the Stack Overflow data [here](https://insights.stackoverflow.com/survey).
+Credit to Stack Overflow for the data and [DavidSalazarv95](https://www.kaggle.com/davidsalazarv95/average-income-worldwide) for the average incomes dataset.  .